appbaseio/reactive-manual/docs/v1.0.0/map-components/GeoDistanceSlider.md

 - **rangeLabels** `Object` [optional]
     an object with `start` and `end` keys and corresponding `String` labels to show labels near the ends of the `GeoDistanceSlider` component.
 - **defaultSelected** `Object` [optional]
-    pre-select the search query with `location` and the distance with `distance` option.
+    pre-select the search query with `location` option and distance with `distance` option.
 - **stepValue** `Number` [optional]
     step value specifies the slider stepper.
 Value should be an integer between 1 and floor(#total-range/2).
 Defaults to 1.